New Blood (professional wrestling): Impact

 Diamond Dallas Page quit WCW (in storyline), citing his feud with Eric Bischoff and the New Blood cost him his health, the WCW World Heavyweight Championship, his wife Kimberly, half of his possessions via divorce, and his best friend Chris Kanyon.

 Ric Flair's wrestling career was ended (in storyline) by Vince Russo and David Flair in a handicap match, with Flair's daughter Meghan throwing the towel in; Ric and son Reid had their heads shaved after the loss.
 In reality, Flair needed to have rotator cuff surgery.

 Sting suffered major injuries (storyline) after being set on fire and tossed off the TurnerVision scaffolding by Vampiro.

 Hollywood Hulk Hogan suffered injuries (storyline) after being put through a table by Goldberg.
 Hogan was later publicly fired from WCW by Vince Russo during an in-ring promo.

 Jim Duggan suffered internal bleeding (storyline) and was stretchered out of the ring following Goldberg targeting his kidney.

 Members

-The New Blood was composed of 6 different "stables" within itself: 3 Count, KroniK, The Filthy Animals, The Mamalukes, The Natural Born Thrillers, and the New Blood itself.
+The New Blood was composed of 7 different "stables" within itself: 3 Count, KroniK, The Filthy Animals, The Mamalukes, The Natural Born Thrillers, R&B Security (which stands for Russo and Bischoff Security), and the New Blood itself.
 The New Blood members were the ones who mostly feuded with The Millionaire's Club, while the other two were more of supporting casts.
 The Natural Born Thrillers were all rookies (with the exception of Shawn Stasiak), while the rest of the New Blood had already had TV time.